Cyprus Food – what to eat

-The food of Cyprus has many influences – Cyprus sits at the crossroads of the Middle East, Africa and Europe and each of these regions has added a rich variety of ingredients to the cultural mix of the country.
+The traditional food of Cyprus has many influences – Cyprus sits at the crossroads of the Middle East, Africa and Europe and each of these regions has added a rich variety of ingredients to the cultural mix of the country.
 The traditional food of Cyprus is based on fresh ingredients locally grown and products often made by hand from goat’s milk cheeses to carob syrup.

-Traditional food of Cyprus
+The traditional food of Cyprus

 This is a hulled wheat kernel that has been boiled or steamed until the wheat is cooked.
 It is then dried and ground – don’t confuse it with cracked wheat.
 Bulgur or Bulghur is used to make pilafs, tabbouleh and koftes.